jpiedrapena/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates an independent tidy data set with the average of each variable for each activity and each subject.

+Tidy data is upluaded as a separate file called tidyData